Taking Chances World Tour: The Concert

-Taking Chances World Tour: The Concert is a home video/live album by Canadian singer Celine Dion.
-It was released by Columbia Records on 29 April 2010 in Australia and in early May 2010 in Europe and North America.
-The concert was issued as a DVD/CD combo in two editions: English-language Taking Chances World Tour: The Concert and French-language Tournée mondiale Taking Chances: le spectacle.
-Dion had embarked on the 2008–2009 Taking Chances World Tour for promotion of her 2007 studio album Taking Chances.
-It became one of the highest-grossing concert tours of all time.
-The performances in Boston and Montreal during the North American leg of Taking Chances World Tour were filmed for a video release and directed by Jean Lamoureux.
+Taking Chances World Tour: The Concert is a home video and live album by Canadian singer Celine Dion.
+It was released by Columbia Records on 29 April 2010 in Australia, and in early May 2010 in Europe and North America.
+The concert was issued as a DVD/CD combo in two editions: the English-language Taking Chances World Tour: The Concert and the French-language Tournée mondiale Taking Chances: le spectacle.
+Dion embarked on the 2008–2009 Taking Chances World Tour to promote her 2007 studio album Taking Chances.
+The tour became one of the highest-grossing concert tours of all time.
+Performances in Boston and Montreal during the North American leg were filmed for the video release, directed by Jean Lamoureux.

-The release received positive reviews from music critics, who praised Dion's stage presence, her powerful performances and chosen songs.
+The release received positive reviews from music critics, who praised Dion's stage presence, her vocal performances, and the selection of songs.
 It was also commercially successful.
-In Canada, Tournée mondiale Taking Chances: le spectacle was certified diamond and Taking Chances World Tour: The Concert was awarded four-times platinum.
-The DVD was also certified platinum in the United States and the album received gold certification in France.
-It topped the DVD charts in the United States and several European countries, and reached top ten around the world.
-In some countries, the video release entered the album charts, peaking inside the top ten in a few of them, including number five in France.
+In Canada, Tournée mondiale Taking Chances: le spectacle was certified diamond, while Taking Chances World Tour: The Concert was certified four-times platinum.
+The DVD was also certified platinum in the United States, and the album received gold certification in France.
+It topped the DVD charts in the United States and several European countries, and reached the top 10 in many others.
+In some territories, the video release entered the album charts, peaking inside the top 10 in a few of them, including number five in France.

 Background

-During the Taking Chances World Tour, Dion played concerts in five continents, 25 countries and 93 cities, selling more than three million tickets.
-Running from February 2008 through February 2009, featuring both Anglophone and Francophone setlists, the tour broke attendance and box office records at venues around the world.
-It was recorded in Boston and Montreal in 2008 and in April 2010, Dion's official website announced that Taking Chances World Tour: The Concert, a DVD/CD of live performances will be released on 4 May 2010 in Canada and on 11 May 2010 in the United States.
-This concert came alongside the DVD and Blu-ray release of Celine: Through the Eyes of the World, which was issued on the same date.
+During the Taking Chances World Tour, Dion performed concerts on five continents, in 25 countries, and in 93 cities, selling more than three million tickets.
+Running from February 2008 through February 2009, with both Anglophone and Francophone setlists, the tour broke attendance and box office records at venues around the world.
+It was recorded in Boston and Montreal in 2008 and, in April 2010, Dion's official website announced that Taking Chances World Tour: The Concert, a DVD/CD of live performances, would be released on 4 May 2010 in Canada, and on 11 May 2010 in the United States.
+This concert release coincided with the DVD and Blu-ray edition of Celine: Through the Eyes of the World, issued on the same date.